chombo-discharge/chombo-discharge/Exec/Examples/CdrPlasma/StochasticAir/README.md

 ## Exec/Examples/CdrPlasma/DeterministicAir

-This example runs a model 2D and 3D streamer discharges in a high-voltage vessel geometry.
-The Input scripts and plasma chemistry are defined in
+This example runs a model 2D and 3D streamer discharges in a high-voltage vessel geometry. the input scripts and plasma chemistry are defined in

 * Plasma chemistry: air_chemistry.json
 * 2D input: positive2d.inputs and negative2d.inputs